jina-ai/finetuner/docs/advanced-topics/negative-mining.md

 ## Context: Deep Metric Learning

-Metric Learning algorithms attempt to teach the Deep Neural Network (DNN) to tell which objects are semantically/visually similar and which ones are not.
+Metric Learning algorithms attempt to teach neural network models to tell which objects are semantically/visually similar and which ones are not.

 For uni-modal fine-tuning tasks such as text-to-text, image-to-image, or mesh-to-mesh,